raza6/MaiteInThePocket/README.md

 ## Usage

-To use the app locally :
+To use the app locally:

 Launch the server using `npm run start` in the `src/server` directory.
 Make sure the connection string to your mongo server is correct (`src/server/mongo.ts`).
 You can check that the server is launched by requesting the `/mp/test` endpoint.